 In recent years Wales has been increasingly popular destination for outdoor and adventure sports, such as abseiling, surfing and paragliding.

 Cardiff's Millennium Stadium, which holds 72,500 people, has been host to many international sporting events such as the Rugby World Cup final in 1999 and 11 Olympic Football games in 2012.
-Wales has two teams in the Premier Division: Swansea City Football Club and Cardiff City Football Club.
+Wales has one team in the Premier Division: Swansea City Football Club.